Tarmean/tarmean.github.io/prettyprinter.md

 shortVersion (Cat a) = Cat (map shortVersion a) shortVersion a = a
 ```
-Here is an example of how `group` functions:
+Here is an example of how `group` operates:

 ```Haskell
 newline = Alts (Text " ") Line